rwparrish/first_blog_faltiron/_posts/2020-08-06-scope_in_javascript_js.markdown

 ```
 let pizzaDough = 'brooklyn style'

-// pizzaDough lives in global scope (notice it is defined outside of any function).
+// The variable pizzaDough lives in global scope (notice it is defined outside of any function).
 You can ignore the rest of this code for now.

 function orderPizza() {
   const sauce = 'marinara'